ejosborn/ejosborn/README.md

 I have used languages: Python, Javascript, Java, SQL, as well as some HTML and CSS.

-I have experience in frameworks: NodeJS, ReactJS, AngularJS, Django, Express, and Flask.
+I have experience in frameworks: NodeJS, ReactJS, Vue.js, and Flask.

 (11/16) I'm currently working on a Token-Based Authority System project.
-It will be using Flask and Python for the backend, AngularJS and Javascript, and SQLite3 to handle user data.
+The backend will be built using Flask as the frameowork, Python, and SQLite3 to handle user data.
+The frontend is built using Vue.js as the framework, Javascript, and HTML.